CodingExercises/cuddly-octo-fiesta/README.md

 # Create an ASP.NET Core application

 ## Task # 1:
 ### Create an ASP.NET Core MVC.
-You may import use the following link to create a sample application or use an ASP.NET Core MVS application of your choice.
+You may import use the following link to create a sample application or use an ASP.NET Core MVC application of your choice.
     https://docs.microsoft.com/en-us/aspnet/core/getting-started/?view=aspnetcore-5.0&tabs=windows

 ## Task # 2: